-The current phone system, Skype for Business, will become end of life on July 31, 2021.
-The phone system will continue to function normally, but Microsoft will no longer provide any updates to the system.
-The College and District have been testing alternative systems and will decide on a replacement phone system in the next few months.
-The College IT department will be responsible for the installation of the new phone system application on all users' computer systems.
-The College IT department will be responsible for the installation of the new phone system application on all users' computer systems.
-The College IT department will be responsible for phone system.
-This project is expected to be completed by the end of the 2021/2022 fiscal year.
+The College's Skype for Business phone system became end of life on July 31, 2021.
+Although the phone system continued to function normally, Microsoft no longer provided any updates to the system after July 31st of 2021.
+The College and District decided to use Microsoft Teams as the replacement unified communications system.
+The new Microsoft Teams system is cloud based to ensure greater reliability.
+The College and District began rolling out the Microsoft Teams unified communication system during the 2021-2022 winter break as the replacement communications system.
+The College IT department will be responsible for the migration and installation of the new phone system application on all users' computer systems.
+The College IT department will be responsible for installing any new telephony devices needed to maintain compatibility with the new phone system.
+This project is expected to be fully completed by the summer 2022.